Alaa Abd El-Fattah: Recognition and awards

 In September 2014, Abd El-Fattah was nominated by European United Left–Nordic Green Left for the Sakharov Prize, along with the Tunisian rapper Weld El 15 and the Moroccan rapper L7a9d.
-The following month, the nomination was withdrawn after controversy over some 2012 tweets by Abd El-Fattah at the time of Israel's bombing of Gaza.
+The following month, the nomination was withdrawn after controversy over some 2012 tweets by Abd El-Fattah at the time of Israel's bombing of Gaza where he wrote that "there is a critical number of Israelis that we need to kill and then the problem is solved" and that "...Israel must come to an end."
 He complained that the tweets had been taken out of context.

 In 2022, Australian journalist Peter Greste, who had been imprisoned with Abd El-Fattah for several months in 2014, described him as "easily the best-known political prisoner in Egypt today".
 Greste cited Abd El-Fattah's collection of writings entitled You Have Not Yet Been Defeated as especially meaningful to him because Abd El-Fattah had helped him understand their predicament, and given him the psychological tools to survive what they went through.

 On 10 October 2024, while still imprisoned, Abd El-Fattah was named by Arundhati Roy, winner of the 2024 PEN Pinter Prize awarded by English PEN, as the international "writer of courage" with whom she had chosen to share the prize, as announced at a ceremony at the British Library.
 An appreciation of both writers was delivered by Naomi Klein, and Lina Attalah, editor-in-chief of independent online Egyptian newspaper Mada Masr, accepted the award on Abd El-Fattah's behalf.

+In film

+Abd El-Fattah is played by Australian actor Mojean Aria in the 2024 feature film The Correspondent.